chiaweh2/chiaweh2.github.io/_posts/.ipynb_checkpoints/2018-08-03-Processing-grace-data-checkpoint.md

 ---
 layout:     post
-title:      Spatial scaling the GRACE satellite data
+title:      The importance of spatial scaling to the GRACE satellite data
 date:       2018-08-24
 summary:    Explain the processing steps of GRACE
 categories: post